 Or are Bar-Nabba and I the only ones required to go on working for our living?
 1Co 9:6 (CJB)

-Then the apostle continues by showing from his own life an even higher standard of righteousness as he does not even avail himself of what is even is right to expect:
+Then the apostle continues by showing from his own life an even higher standard of righteousness as he does not avail himself of what is even right to expect:

-Paul believed in being an exemplary leader going above and beyond being beyond reproach.
-This is what our parasha teaches us in the extra purity requirement imposed on the Levite High-priest in our parasha.
+Paul believed in being an exemplary leader going above and beyond in being above reproach.
+This is what our parasha teaches us in the extra purity requirement imposed on the Levite High-priest.

-In our days, with so much cynicism toward religious people, it behooves us that any of us who would be Torah-teachers adopt standards that also go above and beyond what is expected of us.
-The Master also commanded, "... let your light shine before people, so that they may see the good things you do and praise your Father in heaven."
+In our days, with so much cynicism toward religious people, it behooves us that, any of us who would be Torah-teachers, adopt standards that also go above and beyond what is expected of us.
+The Master commands us, "... let your light shine before people, so that they may see the good things you do and praise your Father in heaven."
 So in all things, a congregation leader and Torah teacher needs be more than exemplary in:

 - his business dealings,